 However, a few care instructions should be followed to prolong the life expectancy of the print.

-Here are a few steps on keeping your shirts looking their best:
+Quick steps to keeping your t-shirts looking their best:

 - Hang your shirt to dry, or dry it on a low setting.

-- Avoid ironing directly on the design (iron shirt inside out).
+- Avoid ironing directly on the printed design (iron shirt inside out).

 Follow these simple tips, and keep your screen prints looking great for years to come.